-Once the registration is approved, users may request materials by using the "Place Request" tab in Franklin.
+Once the registration is approved, users may request materials by using the "Request it (PennKey)" option in Franklin.
 Only materials from circulating collections, and only those with the status "Available" may be requested using the Books By Mail request choice.
-Books charged out to other users may not be requested through Books By Mail, but users may recall the items using the Recall request, and email us when you are notified of the item's availability.
+Books charged out to other users may not be requested through Books By Mail, but users may recall the items using the Recall option, explaining why they need the Penn copy, and email us when they are notified of the item's availability.

 Electronic article/chapter delivery